 If you enjoyed this video for Cranberry Bread, please subscribe to our Youtube Channel (P.S.
 Click the BELL icon so you can be the first to know when we post a new video).
 Thank you for subscribing!

-- Orange zest and juice – be sure to zest the orange before juicing it.
+- Orange zest and juice – In case it’s not intuitive for everyone, use a zester to zest the orange before juicing it.
 Reserve a teaspoon of zest for the glaze.

 - Butter – Adds moisture to the loaf.
 Use unsalted butter softened at room temperature.